Is There a Dimmer Outlook Ahead for Flex Ltd. (FLEX)?

 Cross Research gave a rating of “Buy” to FLEX, setting the target price at $22 in the report published on May 06th of the previous year.

-Volatility was left at 3.37%, however, over the last 30 days, the volatility rate increased by 3.47%, as shares sank -1.14% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +20.73% upper at present.
+Volatility was left at 3.56%, however, over the last 30 days, the volatility rate increased by 4.40%, as shares surge +2.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +25.56% upper at present.

-During the last 5 trading sessions, FLEX rose by +2.36%, which changed the moving average for the period of 200-days by +2.53% in comparison to the 20-day moving average, which settled at $18.28.
-In addition, Flex Ltd. saw -1.58% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FLEX rose by +6.46%, which changed the moving average for the period of 200-days by +6.64% in comparison to the 20-day moving average, which settled at $18.32.
+In addition, Flex Ltd. saw 3.44% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading